-7.12 Chlorine SpanCal
+7.12 Chlorine Span Cal

 Span calibration of the system must be done against a laboratory measurement on the same sample that the sensor is measuring.
-A sample should be collected from the inlet line feeding the flow cell and quickly analyzed for free chlorine.
-When calibrating, it is best to have a reasonably high concentration of free chlorine in the system.
+A sample should be collected from the inlet line feeding the flow cell and quickly analyzed for chloramine.
+When calibrating, it is best to have a reasonably high concentration of chloramine in the system.
 The higher the value, the smaller will be the calibration errors caused by errors in the laboratory analytical procedure.
 It is generally preferable to calibrate at values above 0.5 PPM to reduce calibration errors.
-If possible, the amperometric titration procedure for free chlorine should be used as the reference method.
 The chlorine monitor should be calibrated while operating on a chlorinated sample stream in the flow cell assembly.